linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 ## Conclusion

-This tutorial showcased what features set Nomad and Kubernetes apart, and which tool is more likely to work best for your specific project.
+This tutorial showcases what features set Nomad and Kubernetes apart, and which tool is more likely to work best for your specific project.
 Both offer excellent solutions for container orchestration, and being familiar with each helps to better decide on a setup.

 Be sure to reference the tutorials linked throughout this guide to keep learning about Kubernetes and Nomad.
 For reference, here are several that can act as next steps: